robertliwpe/wpeautoscope/README.md

 ![](https://github.com/robertliwpe/wpeautoscope/blob/master/openwith-demo.png?raw=true)

+It may prompt you to enter your Mac Password.

 After install, to execute, you should be able to double click the `WP Engine Autoscope Tool.app` Application (in your Application folder), which should open in iTerm2 by default.
 If any warnings come up you can ignore them, or choose to permanently suppress them.
 Follow ALL instructions carefully from there.

 Outside of this ***you will require WP Engine Overdrive Access, WP Engine VPN access, and the ability to impersonate customers***.
 You should be impersonating the specific customer account you wish to scope ***prior*** to executing this.
 This is also provided as instructions when opening the executable.